 Regarding the anti-viral and anti-dirt properties of graphene, as further explained under the heading "Intellectual Property" below, the Corporation has filed a provisional patent in the United States in 2020.
 It also started product development based on these anti-viral and anti-dirt properties with an OEM, who has also filed a patent on this subject.
-NanoXplore expects to start supplying graphene to this customer within the next 12 months.
-However, the success of this product is dependent upon several risk factors, such as the evolution of the COVID-19 pandemic.
+The success of this product is dependent upon several risk factors, such as the evolution of the COVID-19 pandemic.
 See "Economic and Political Conditions" under the heading "RISK FACTORS" below.